danielbodnar/awesome-stars/README.md

 - [midwayjs/midway](https://github.com/midwayjs/midway) - 🍔 A Node.js Serverless Framework for front-end/full-stack developers.
 Build the application for next decade.
 Works on AWS, Alibaba Cloud, Tencent Cloud and traditional VM/Container.
 Super easy integra
 - [theintern/intern](https://github.com/theintern/intern) - A next-generation code testing stack for JavaScript.
 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale.
 Serverless & distributed out-of-the-box.
 Load test with Playwright.
 Load test HTTP APIs, GraphQL, WebSocket, and more.
 Use any Node.js module.
 Never fail to scale with Art
-- [alertbox/devcontainers-try-bun](https://github.com/alertbox/devcontainers-try-bun) - Bun, all-in-one JS runtime and its prerequisites starter project template for use with VS Code Remote - Containers and GitHub Codespaces, ideal for Windows
+- [alertbox/try-bun](https://github.com/alertbox/try-bun) - Start a dev container and get to developing a variety of JavaScript-based (or TypeScript) web apps and services.
 - [aws/jsii](https://github.com/aws/jsii) - jsii allows code in any language to naturally interact with JavaScript classes.
 It is the technology that enables the AWS Cloud Development Kit to deliver polyglot libraries from a single codebase!
 - [toddbluhm/env-cmd](https://github.com/toddbluhm/env-cmd) - Setting environment variables from a file
 - [astahmer/openapi-zod-client](https://github.com/astahmer/openapi-zod-client) - Generate a zodios (typescript http client with zod validation) from an OpenAPI spec (json/yaml)